-Suspending licenses for unpaid child support in Fort Worth and Tarrant County, Texas
+Suspending licenses for unpaid child support in Texas

 Typically obligors request license suspension or revocation in a child support enforcement for unpaid child support.
 What happens is that the obligee, attorney general, or domestic relations office will file the child support enforcement motion in the district court.
 That party will seek a range of relief from the court.
 The Fort Worth judge will determine whether there is unpaid child support and whether the obligor could have paid it.

 If the obligor could have paid the unpaid child support then the court will issue an order for payment.
 Typically the court will order license suspension or revocation but suspend the order as long as payment occurs within an ordered payment plan.
 If the obligor fails to satisfy the payment plan then the punishment will go into effect.

 Why Texas family court judges suspend licenses for unpaid child support